elasticpath/facebook-chat/README.md

 ## Reference Chatbot Quick Start Guide

-:exclamation: [NOTICE] This project is no longer active/maintained.
-Please use https://github.com/elasticpath/lex-chatbot

 ## Overview

 The Reference Chatbot is a flexible chatbot integrated with Facebook Messenger, which communicates with Elastic Path’s RESTful e-commerce API, Cortex API.
 Through the Cortex API, the chatbot uses the e-commerce capabilities provided by Elastic Path Commerce and interacts with data in a RESTful manner.